Verona and the Reggio Emilia Province of Italy

 The 1st century Roman Verona Arena stands old but grand in the middle of the city and the Juliette Balcony is definitely a must.
 That said, clearly everybody else thought so because this area was packed with tourists.
 And that during low season.

 I wouldn’t want to be here during the high summer season!
 There was no way I could get even close to the Juliette statue.
 Luckily I had my photo taken next to her a long time ago.
+I didn’t even try to go up to the Juliette balcony.

 Nevertheless I still spent plenty of hours in Verona walking lots of kilometres, taking lots of photos.
 Luckily my knee is recovering well from my ski incident in Slovakia.
 Read here more.